softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 }
 ```

-From this you can derive the following LoginResult class:
+From this you can derive the following LoginResult record class:

 ```java
 	record LoginResult(String username, String authToken) {}